Gilpin County, Colorado

-Continue on to road 175.4 on the way out to Alice and Fall River Road which is paved and has an exit on I-70.
+Continue west on the main road to Alice and Fall River Road which is paved and has an exit on I-70.

 This is a nice road for beginners looking to challenge themselves.
 It is also a good trail for snow bashing or running at night.
 Make sure you have a good sense of direction or a good navigator so you can find your way out the way you came if you get really lost.

 From Black Hawk, continue west through Central City.
 Just past town turn left following signs to the Columbine Campground.
-There are a few cemetaries here but the trail starts next to the Rocky Mountain Cemetary.
+There are a few cemeteries here but the trail starts next to the Rocky Mountain Cemetery.

 Meet in Golden at the Phillips 66 gas station at Highway 93 and Iowa Drive.